-I will give some scenarios below which will help you to understand why do we need a VCS software.
+I will give some scenarios below which will help you to understand why we need VCS software.

 - Suppose the changes from a developer breaks the functionality of an application then It is required to know who has modified the code recently and what was modified.
 There should be a mechanism which allows us to undo the changes.

-- Multiple developers can add codes for new features to the same code base at the same time and that can be deployed to different environemnts to test individually.
-Merging all those codes will be a challege.
+- Multiple developers can add codes for new features to the same code base at the same time and that can be deployed to different environments to test individually.
+Merging all those codes will be a challenge.

 - You have stored code repo in a system and if that system is crashed then you may lose all codes.
-VCS can help to backup code base in a central or distributed system.
+VCS can help with the backup code in a central or distributed system.

-- For DevOps process, storing code in a local system will not help.
+- For the DevOps process, storing code in a local system will not help.

-- Comparing different versions of same code repo and including what works for best is error prone if done manually.
+- Comparing different versions of the same code repo and including what works best is error-prone if done manually.

-There are many numerous scnarios where you really required a VCS which we will see in upcoming posts.
+There are many numerous scenarios where you really required a VCS which we will see in upcoming posts.

 Types of Version Control System